vikash-bhardwaj/ai-code-companion-documentation/README.md

 ### Where to get the access token/key?

-- if you are using OpenAI Platform (platform.openai.com)[https://platform.openai.com] then after login to the platform with your credentials visit to Manage Account section and look for "User" section and click on "(API Keys)[https://platform.openai.com/account/api-keys]".
+- if you are using OpenAI Platform [platform.openai.com](https://platform.openai.com) then after login to the platform with your credentials visit to Manage Account section and look for "User" section and click on "[API Keys](https://platform.openai.com/account/api-keys)".
 Generate your new Access Token/Key for using with the extension.
 - if you are using PSChat Platform then after login to the platform with your credentials visit to "Personal Access Tokens" section under developer section.
 Generate your new Access Token/Key for using with the extension.

 ## Set up your AI Provider Access Key for AI Code Companion to Communicate with AI Provider API